knu/inplace/README.md

     that file name aware programs can play nicely with it.

-    Instead of specifying a whole command line, you can use a command alias defined in a configuration file, `~/.inplace`.
+    Instead of specifying a whole command line, you can use a command alias defined in a configuration file, `~/.config/inplace/config` or `~/.inplace`.
 See the FILES section for the file format.

     This option can be specified many times, and they will be executed in sequence.
 A file is only replaced if all of them succeeds.